Global classification of generic multi-vector fields of top degree: Introduction

 \section{Introduction}

 The recent classification by O.~Radko \cite{Ol} of generic Poisson structures on oriented surfaces, raises the question of whether it is possible to extend it to higher dimensions.
-This classification, though stated in the language of Poisson geometry, relies on general results from differential geometry and the classification of area forms on closed surfaces.
+This classification, although stated in the language of Poisson geometry, relies on general results from differential geometry and the classification of area forms on closed surfaces.
 The reason is that, in dimension 2, the integrability condition that a bi-vector field must satisfy in order to be Poisson is void.
-So, for generic Poisson structures on an oriented surface $\Sigma$, the difficult problem of classifying solutions of a non-linear PDE reduces to the classification of (generic) sections of the trivial line bundle $\mathfrak{X}^2(\Sigma)\equiv\Gamma(\wedge^2(T\Sigma))$.
+So, for generic Poisson structures on an oriented surface $\Sigma$, the difficult problem of classifying solutions of a non-linear PDE reduces to the classification of (generic) sections of a trivial line bundle $\mathfrak{X}^2(\Sigma)\equiv\Gamma(\wedge^2(T\Sigma))$.
 Then, standard methods from differential geometry apply and the problem is greatly simplified.
-In this note we show that Radko's classification can be extended to higher dimensions for generic multi-vector fields of top degree.
+In this note we show how Radko's classification can be extended to higher dimensions for generic multi-vector fields of top degree.

-A bi-vector field is a Poisson structure of top degree.
-More generally, a multi-vector field of top degree is a \emph{Nambu structure} of top degree.
-In fact, Nambu structures are natural generalizations of Poisson structures: a \emph{Nambu structure} of degree $r$, on a manifold $M$, is a $r$-multilinear, skew-symmetric bracket,
+On a surface a bi-vector field defines a Poisson structure.
+More generally, a multi-vector field of top degree defines a \emph{Nambu structure} of top degree.
+Nambu structures are natural generalizations of Poisson structures: a \emph{Nambu structure} of degree $r$, on a manifold $M$, is a $r$-multilinear, skew-symmetric bracket,

-which satisfies the Leibniz rule in each entry, and a Fundamental Identity that naturally extends the Jacobi identity.
-For top degree structures the Fundamental Identity is void.
-In spite of the formal similarities between Nambu structures and Poisson structures, for $r>2$ the fundamental identity imposes much more restrictive conditions than one would expect from the Jacobi identity.
+which satisfies the Leibniz rule in each entry, and a Fundamental Identity \cite{Ta} that naturally extends the Jacobi identity.
+For top degree structures the Fundamental Identity is void \cite{Va}.
+In spite of the formal similarities between Nambu structures and Poisson structures, for $r>2$ the Fundamental Identity imposes much more restrictive conditions than one would expect from the Jacobi identity.
 That is, Nambu structures are in a sense harder to find than Poisson structures.
 On the other hand, Nambu structures are easier to describe.